dramariait/dramariait/README.md

 # Hi, I'm Mari! 👋

-I'm building a career in Localization, Technical Translation and Language Technology.
+Aspiring Localization and Technical Translation Specialist with a focus on Python and language technology.

 ## 🌍 Languages